luxonis/depthai-python/docs/source/references/python_nodes.rst

 .. class:: VideoEncoder
   :canonical: depthai.VideoEncoder

-  Represents an XLink stream of data from host into device

   **Inputs**

   .. attribute:: input

-    Output where the data received from the host is being sent

   **Outputs**

   .. attribute:: bitstream

-    Output where the data received from the host is being sent

   **Methods**

   .. function:: setDefaultProfilePreset()

-    Sets the stream name, needed for :func:`getInputQueue` to transfer data to it.

   .. function:: setNumFramesPool()